bacrossland/thermometerb/README.md

 ![linting](https://github.com/bacrossland/thermometerb/actions/workflows/lint.yml/badge.svg?event=push)
 ![testing](https://github.com/bacrossland/thermometerb/actions/workflows/python-app.yml/badge.svg?event=push)

-# thermometerb
+# Thermometer B
-Thermometerb is a Python package example of a Thermometer class that has notifications on reaching temperature thresholds.
-Thresholds and when to trigger notifications can be customized when an instance of the class is created or after.
+Thermometer B is a Python package example of a Thermometer class that has notifications on reaching temperature thresholds.
+Boiling and freezing point thresholds plus when to trigger notifications can be customized when an instance of the class is instantiated or after when providing a temperature reading.

 # Install and Usage